 Bertrand Couderc creates the lighting for numerous shows, both in the theater and in the opera.
 In this field, he collaborates with the greatest stages in the world, such as the Berlin Staastoper, the Metropolitan Opera of New York, the Bolshoi of Moscow, the Tokyo Bunka Kaikan and the Vienna Opera.
 A regular guest at the Festival d’Aix-en-Provence, he has performed in Prokofiev’s The Love of Three Oranges, Purcell’s Dido and Aeneas, and Patrice Chéreau’s productions in Aix.
 In 2005, Chéreau asked him to light Così fan tutte at the Aix Festival and at the Opéra national de Paris.
 This was followed by Wagner’s Tristan und Isolde at La Scala in Milan under the musical direction of Daniel Barenboim, as well as the play La Nuit juste avant les forêts by Bernard-Marie Koltès.
 Bertrand Couderc lit the last two shows of Luc Bondy, Charlotte Salomon at the Salzburg Festival in 2014 and Ivanov at the Odéon Theatre in 2015.
 Since 2015, he has been associated with Bartabas and the Académie équestre de Versailles for the choreographies of Davide penitente, Requiem at the Felsenreitschule in Salzburg, and recently for Le Sacre du Printemps at the Seine 22 Musicale.
 In opera and theater, his work has recently been seen in Manon and La Cenerentola at the Opéra national de Paris, Pelléas et Mélisande and Les noces de Figaro at the Théâtre des Champs-Élysées, Anna Bolena at La Scala, Vespro della Beata Vergine at Versailles, La Femme sans ombre at the Vienna Opera, La Vie de Galilée and Angels in America at the Comédie- Française

-Born in Marseille, Gilles Rico studied music and philosophy before taking a doctorate in medieval philosophy at Oxford University.
-In parallel to his academic career, he turned to opera directing, first working as an assistant for various European opera houses and festivals.
-He has collaborated with directors such as Patrice Caurier and Moshe Leiser, Joël Pommerat, Tom Cairns, Dmitri Tcherniakov, Jérôme Deschamps, Andreas Homoki, David McVicar, Damiano Michieletto, Robert Carsen, James Gray and Katie Mitchell.
-In 2016, Gilles Rico directed the world premiere of Maria Republica by François Paris at Angers-Nantes Opéra, which received the Prix de la Critique 2016.
-He also directed Un dîner avec Jacques, a show based on Offenbach produced by the Opéra-Comique and the Musée d’Orsay, which was then taken on tour in France.
-He directed the participatory opera Tistou les pouces verts by Henri Sauguet at the Opéra de Rouen, then staged Mozart’s The Abduction from the Seraglio at the Philharmonie de Paris.
-Recently, he directed Pauline Viardot’s Cendrillon at the Opéra de Lausanne and the participatory opera Les petites Noces after Mozart at the Rouen Opera, at the Théâtre des Champs Elysées and on tour in France.
-As a librettist, Gilles Rico wrote the libretto of La Princesse Légère by Violetta Cruz, a commission from the Opéra Comique and the Opéra de Lille, and the libretto of the chamber opera Les rois mages by Fabian Panisello, which he also directed in Madrid and Nice.
-Among his projects are the revival of Les Rois mages at the Dubai Expo, the staging of Benatzsky’s L’Auberge du Cheval Blanc at the Opéra de Lausanne, the world premiere of Zad Moultaka’s Hémon at the Opéra du Rhin in Strasbourg and the staging of Don Giovanni at the Mozartwoche in Salzburg.
+Originally from the Marseille region, Gilles Rico studied music and philosophy before taking a PhD in medieval philosophy at Oxford University.
+In parallel to his academic career, he turned to opera directing, working first as an assistant for various European and North American opera houses and festivals.
+He has worked with directors such as Patrice Caurier and Moshe Leiser, Joël Pommerat, Dmitri Tcherniakov, Jérôme Deschamps, Andreas Homoki, David McVicar, Damiano Michieletto, Robert Carsen, James Gray and Katie Mitchell.
+In 2016, he directed his first opera production at Angers-Nantes Opéra, the world premiere of Maria Republica by François Paris, which received the Critics’ Choice Award the same year.
+He also directed Un dîner avec Jacques, a show based on Offenbach produced by the Opéra-Comique in Paris and then taken on tour in France.
+He created the participatory opera Tistou les pouces verts by Henri Sauguet at the Rouen Opera and then staged Mozart’s Die Entführung aus dem Serail at the Philharmonie de Paris.
+More recently, he directed the participatory opera Les Petites Noces after Mozart at the Opéra de Rouen, the Théâtre des Champs-Élysées, in Avignon and Toulon, and the operette L’Auberge du Cheval-Blanc by Benatzsky in Lausanne and Marseille.
+As a librettist, Gilles Rico wrote the libretto of Violetta Cruz’s La Princesse légère for the Opéra-Comique and the Opéra de Lille, and the libretto of Fabian Panisello’s chamber opera Les Rois mages, which he also directed in Madrid, Nice and Tel Aviv.
+His directing projects include Offenbach’s L’Île de Tulipatan at the Opéra de Lausanne (Route Lyrique), Zingarelli’s Giulietta e Romeo at the Opéra royal de Versailles, Gounod’s Le Tribut de Zamora at the Opéra de Saint-Etienne and the world premiere of Zad Moultaka’s Hémon at the Opéra national du Rhin in Strasbourg.